 - a strong desire to support a mission-driven organization through in-house legal work.

-NWLC’s Fall internship program is designed for students who are receiving academic credits from an accredited college or university.
+NWLC’s internship program is designed for students who are receiving academic credits from an accredited law school.
 Students participating in the program may or may not receive third-party remuneration for their participation in an internship program.

-Although NWLC does not pay interns who come to NWLC at any time during the year for the purpose of receiving academic credit, NWLC will work with the intern’s college or university to fulfill the Center’s supervision and educational obligations associated with the intern’s receiving academic credit for their work at the Center.
+Although NWLC does not pay interns who come to NWLC at any time during the year for the purpose of receiving academic credit, NWLC will work with the intern’s school to fulfill the Center’s supervision and educational obligations associated with the intern’s receiving academic credit for their work at the Center.

 NWLC offers stipends in the amount of $100.00 per month, not to exceed $600 for the period of the internship to defray the cost of food and transportation to interns who are receiving college/university credit.